Sander Cohen: Appearances

-BioShock

 Prior to Jack's arrival in Rapture in 1960, Sander Cohen was personally invited by Andrew Ryan to reside in the underwater city he founded, Rapture.
 Based out of Fort Frolic, he was once one of Rapture's more respected musicians and playwrights, as he was responsible for composing the city's anthem.
 Following Rapture's civil war and the chaotic months that followed it, the entirety of Fort Frolic is locked down to prevent its inhabitants from escaping.
 Cohen's mental state would deteriorate as he grew frustrated with the lack of an appreciative audience for his work.
 An audio diary found in Fort Frolic reveals that Cohen came to regret his decision to move to Rapture.

 When Jack approaches a bathysphere terminal meant for travel to the Hephaestus area which houses the office of Andrew Ryan, Cohen blocks radio contact with his ally Atlas and submerges the Bathysphere, trapping Jack in the level.
-Cohen kills one of his disciples, Martin Finnegan, in front of Jack and then asks him to photograph his corpse.
-Cohen then demands that Jack help him complete his "Masterpiece" - a tetraptych called the Quadtych, by killing three other individuals: Silas Cobb, Hector Rodriguez, and Kyle Fitzpatrick, who had either betrayed or displeased Cohen in the past.
+Cohen kills one of his disciples, Kyle Fitzpatrick, in front of Jack and then asks him to photograph his corpse.
+Cohen then demands that Jack help him complete his "Masterpiece" - a tetraptych called the Quadtych, by killing three other individuals: Martin Finnegan, Silas Cobb, and Hector Rodriguez, who had either betrayed or displeased Cohen in the past.
 Once all four photographs are placed in the Quadtych installation, an appreciative Cohen reveals himself and allows Jack to proceed.
 At this point, the player may leave or kill Cohen.
 If Cohen is spared, he can be found in his luxury apartment in Mercury Suite later in the game.
 He will welcome Jack into his home, and invite him to look around.
 Cohen can be killed at this point as well, after a pair of dancing Splicers are defeated.

-BioShock Infinite: Burial at Sea
+Cohen's likeness appears in a series of in-game comic book covers as part of the non-canon "Challenge Rooms" which were originally part of an exclusive downloadable content package for the PlayStation 3 version of the game but was made available on other platforms in later re-releases of the game.

-Sander Cohen appears in the first part of the Bioshock Infinite DLC, Burial at Sea.
-Although Rapture has not yet fallen into chaos, Cohen appears to be showing signs of mental instability.
+Sander Cohen appears in the first part of the Bioshock Infinite DLC Burial at Sea.
+Although Rapture has not yet fallen into chaos, Cohen appears to be showing signs of mental instability already.
 During the encounter with Cohen, he is revealed to be involved with the human trafficking activities targeting the Little Sisters.
-During the second act of the DLC, Elizabeth reveals that she had worked with Cohen as a songstress when she first arrived in Rapture.
+During the second part of the DLC, Elizabeth reveals that she had worked with Cohen as a songstress for months after she first arrived in Rapture.